 When the traffic and chaos of Albania’s capital starts to get to you, return to simpler times by taking one of these easy day trips from Tirana.

-Get out of forward-looking Tirana and you’ll discover natural wonders, historical cities, mystical heros and so much more.
+Get out of forward-looking Tirana and you’ll discover natural wonders, historical cities, mystical heroes and so much more.
 All of these day trips can easily be accomplished in a day, but don’t be surprised if you end up booking a last minute hotel in some of these places!

 - 1 Enter the Black Cave of Pellumbas (Shpella e Zeze)